VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 regret will catch up to you sooner or later.

 What you CAN do instead should your sources become unsightly on your lists is move them to an include.
-So you could have a _myprojsources.cmake_
+So you could have a _myprojsources.cmake_ with

 `set(MYPROJ_SOURCES ${MYPROJ_SOURCES} <around 379 files here>)`